 Important Dates for the Blakney family

 This web page shows only a small excerpt of our Blakney research.
-Another 99 words (7 lines of text) covering the years 1575, 1756 and 1976 are included under the topic Early Blakney History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1575, 1756, 1976, 1672, 1761, 1690, 1702, 1679, 1733, 1709, 1729 and 1721 are included under the topic Early Blakney History in all our PDF Extended History products and printed products wherever possible.

 Blakney Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Blakeney, Blakeny, Blackney, Blakney, Blakny, Blaknie, Blakenie, Blaykney, Blayknie, Blaikney and many more.

 Early Notables of the Blakney family (pre 1700)

 More information is included under the topic Early Blakney Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blakney family to Ireland

 Some of the Blakney family moved to Ireland, but this topic is not covered in this excerpt.

-Another 149 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 178 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.